-Matter and Energy Flow 5 Construct an explanation of how the cycling of matter between abiotic and biotic parts of ecosystems demonstrates the flow of energy and the conservation of matter, including the carbon, nitrogen, and water cycles.
-Energy and Matter Population Dynamics 6 Analyze and interpret data to predict how environmental conditions, genetic factors, and resource availability will impact the growth of individual organisms and populations of organisms in an ecosystem.
-Examples: location, population size, weather 7 Analyze and interpret data to explain how density-independent and density-dependent limiting factors in an ecosystem can lead to shifts in populations.
-Examples: deforestation, disease, drought, fire, human activities, invasive species, succession Interdependent Relationships 8 Construct an explanation that predicts patterns of interactions between and among organisms in different ecosystems.
-Examples: competition, predation, mutualism, commensalism, parasitism Cause and Effect Biodiversity 9 Design a solution to maintain biodiversity and ecosystem services in a given scenario.
-Examples: considering economic and social factors when making decisions about purifying water, recycling nutrients, preventing soil erosion, improving conditions for threatened and endangered species 10 Obtain, evaluate, and communicate information about characteristic animal behaviors and specialized plant structures and their effect on the probability of successful reproduction.
-Examples: building nest to protect young from cold, flower characteristics that attract pollinators Heredity: Inher itanc e and Variation of Traits Genetics 11 Develop and use models to demonstrate how genetic variations between parents and offspring result from differences in inherited genes located on chromosomes.
-Cause and Effect 2023 Alabama Course of Study: Science 49 and Biotechnology Examples: monohybrid crosses using Punnett squares, homozygous and heterozygous allele pairs, phenotypes and genotypes, variants Dioteennology 12 Develop and use models to explain how genes are expressed through the flow of genetic information from DNA to RNA to a functional protein.
-13 Develop and use models to explain that meiosis results in new genetic combinations with increased variation.
-13a Construct an explanation of the advantages and disadvantages of asexual and sexual reproduction.
-Examples: budding and binary fission occurring quickly, but with little variation and sexual reproduction requiring two organisms, but with increased variation 13b Construct an explanation from evidence of how genetic variants may result in harmful, beneficial, or neutral effects on the structure and function of an organism.
-14 Obtain, evaluate, and communicate information on the use of technologies that impact the inheritance and appearance of traits in organisms.
-Examples: genetic engineering, gene therapy, selective breeding, genetically modified organisms Unity and Dive rsity 15 Analyze and interpret data from examination of fossils, relict species, and modern organisms to determine patterns of change in anatomical structures over time.
-Example: Use a cladogram or phylogenetic tree.
-Phylogenetics 16 Obtain, evaluate, and communicate evidence comparing patterns in the embryological development of multiple species to identify relationships not evident in the fully formed adult anatomy.
-Example: Use pictorial evidence of development of different species.
-Patterns 2023 Alabama Course of Study: Science 50
+Ecosystems: Interactions, Energy, and Dynamics Matter and Energy Flow 5.
+Construct an explanation of how the cycling of matter between abiotic and biotic parts of ecosystems demonstrates the flow of energy and the conservation of matter, including the carbon, nitrogen, and water cycles.
+Energy and Matter Population 6.
+Analyze and interpret data to predict how environmental conditions, genetic factors, and resource availability will impact the growth of individual organisms and populations of organisms in an ecosystem.
+Examples: location, population size, weather Cause and Effect Dynamics 7.
+Analyze and interpret data to explain how density-independent and density-dependent limiting factors in an ecosystem can lead to shifts in populations.
+Examples: deforestation, disease, drought, fire, human activities, invasive species, succession Interdependent Relationships 8.
+Construct an explanation that predicts patterns of interactions between and among organisms in different ecosystems.
+Examples: competition, predation, mutualism, commensalism, parasitism 9.
+Design a solution to maintain biodiversity and ecosystem services in a given scenario.
+Examples: considering economic and social factors when making decisions about purifying water, recycling nutrients, preventing soil erosion, improving conditions for threatened and endangered species Biodiversity 10.
+Obtain, evaluate, and communicate information about characteristic animal behaviors and specialized plant structures and their effect on the probability of successful reproduction.
+Examples: building nest to protect young from cold, flower characteristics that attract pollinators

+Heredity: Inheritance and Variation of Traits

+11. Develop and use models to demonstrate how genetic variations between parents and offspring result from differences in inherited genes located on chromosomes.

+Examples: monohybrid crosses using Punnett squares, homozygous and heterozygous allele pairs, phenotypes and genotypes, variants and

+- 12. Develop and use models to explain how genes are expressed through the flow of genetic information from DNA to RNA to a functional protein. - 13.
+Develop and use models to explain that meiosis results in new genetic combinations with increased variation.